2largeFermented Red Beancurd (I have matchbox sized pieces)

 Give the pork belly another rinse with hot water and dry the skin. flip over the pork belly onto a clean cloth then marinate the meat side only.
 Do not marinate the skin.

-Let the marinate sit for at least 2 hours before turning it over and dry the skin in the sun for 2 or more hours.
+Let the marinate sit for at least 2 hours (overnight better) before turning it over and dry the skin in the sun for 2 or more hours. (again overnight is better)

 Place the pork belly on top of a rake with water to catch the oil dripping when roasting.
 This is will not only keep your pork belly moist all through roasting but will stop your oven from smoking.